chipsalliance/Cores-VeeR-EL2/README.md

     make -f $RV_ROOT/tools/Makefile program.hex TEST=<test> [TEST_DIR=/path/to/dir]

-The Makefile uses  `snapshot/<target>/link.ld` file, generated by swerv.conf script by default to build test executable.
+The Makefile uses  `snapshot/<target>/link.ld` file, generated by veer.conf script by default to build test executable.
 User can provide test specific linker file in form `<test_name>.ld` to build the test executable, in the same directory with the test source.